 It can be tough to trade away players that have been with the organization since they were teenagers.
-At TwinsFest, Terry Ryan made it clear that trading away Revere was one of the toughest decisions of his professional career.
-He said, "Ben Revere is like a son to me."
+At TwinsFest, Terry Ryan made it clear that trading away Revere was one of the toughest decisions of his professional career when he said "Ben Revere is like a son to me."
 These are decisions that the front office has to make with their head and not with their heart.

-There are a couple of other valuable pieces that the Twins could potentially trade in the next two years.
-This could help add more depth to a farm system that is already considered one of the best in all of baseball.
-Trades are one of the best ways to help rebuild a team.
 It seems that there will be plenty of other tough decisions for Mr. Ryan to make along the road to rebuild.
+There are a couple of other valuable pieces that the Twins could potentially trade in the next two years that could help add more depth to a farm system that is already considered one of the best in all of baseball.

-Two of the team's best players will have their contracts with the club expire before the end of the 2014.
+Two of the team's best players' contracts will expire before the end of 2014.
 The way the Twins are shaping their roster doesn't make it seem like the team will be competitive before the end of those deals.
 This could leave Justin Morneau and Josh Willingham on the trading block.

 Trading Morneau could be another tough decision for Ryan.
 Twins fans have cheered for Morneau through thick and through thin.
-The former MVP has had a couple of rough years in a row but the end of 2012 was a step in the right direction.
-He hit .289/.354/.439 in the second half of the year.
-If Morneau could get the 2013 season off on the right foot, he could increase his trade value.
+The former MVP has had a couple of rough years in a row but the end of 2012 was a step in the right direction, when he hit .289/.354/.439 over the second half.
+If Morneau could get the 2013 season off on the right foot, he trade value could rise rapidly.

 Last offseason, the Twins signed Willingham to a very reasonable three-year, $21 million contract.
 He more than lived up to the deal during his first season in a Twins uniform.
 MLB honored him with a Silver Slugger Award after he knocked 35 home runs, the most by a Twins player not named Harmon Killebrew since 1963.
 This tremendous season helped to add value to a player the Twins got for a good deal.

 For fans, it can be tough to watch their favorite players leave for another team.
-Especially when the players the Twins get back are still a couple years away from making an impact at the big league level.
-Trading away veteran players is part of the rebuilding process.
+This is especially true when the players the Twins get back are still a couple years away from making an impact at the big league level.
+But trading away veteran players is part of the rebuilding process.

 And hey, fans can be rest-assured that Joe Mauer will be around for this rebuild...